-Over a decade ago, the AAMC and the medical school community identified a shared goal of developing an assessment of applicants' pre-professional competencies that was reliable, valid, and fair and could facilitate holistic review earlier in the admission process, at the pre-screening stage.
+Over a decade ago, the AAMC and the medical school community identified a shared goal of developing an assessment of applicants' professional competencies that was reliable, valid, and fair and could facilitate holistic review earlier in the admission process, at the pre-screening stage.

-This guide presents results from the series of research studies and the evaluation of the three administrations so far, which demonstrate the validity and value of the PREview exam.
-This body of research shows that PREview scores may offer unique information not captured by other application components such as academic metrics, interviews, and MMIs.
+This guide presents results from the series of research studies and the evaluation of the most recent three administrations, which demonstrate the validity and value of the PREview exam.
+This body of research shows that PREview scores may offer unique information not captured by other application components such as academic metrics, MMIs, and interviews.
 Results also suggest PREview scores can help admissions committees identify students with a greater readiness to learn, develop, and demonstrate professionalism in medical school.

-As the program continues to move forward, the AAMC will continue its ongoing evaluation of the PREview exam to ensure the assessment adds value to medical schools' admission processes.
-Over the next few years, the AAMC is partnering with the five schools that participated in the 2021 administration to further explore how PREview scores predict medical school performance in the pre-clinical and clinical years.
+As the program continues to move forward, the AAMC will continue its ongoing evaluation of the PREview exam to help inform how medical schools use PREview scores in their admission process and ensure the assessment adds value to medical schools' admission processes.
+Over the next few years, the AAMC is partnering with medical schools that participated in the 2021 administration to further explore how PREview scores predict medical school performance.
 We look forward to sharing results of this research as they become available in the future.

-After several years of strategic growth - from two schools in the 2020 administration to more than 20 schools in the 2023 administration - the AAMC will make the PREview exam available to all medical schools in the 2024 administration.
+After several years of strategic growth the AAMC made the PREview exam available to all medical schools.
+We are excited to work with over 25 medical schools who had added PREview scores to their admission process in the 2024-2025 application cycle and even more who are studying PREview scores at their schools.
 We appreciate the community's partnership on this important initiative and look forward to our continued collaboration toward this shared goal.